About Us

 Vivian D. Nixon served as executive director from 2006 to 2021.
 Under her leadership, CCF grounded its work in racial, gender, and economic justice through partnerships in academic, policy, government, and grassroots activism.

-Marlon Peterson, who joined in 2023, currently serves as the Executive Director, continuing our quest to help the women we serve complete their education journeys and provide pathways to possibilities.
+Marlon Peterson joined in 2023 and served as the Executive Director until 2025, continuing our quest to help the women we serve complete their education journeys and provide pathways to possibilities.

 — Our Mission —